Trace Forgotten and Lost Accounts in the UK from Spain

 - Premium Bonds

-Financial institutions won’t be looking for you, and with so much in unclaimed assets waiting for their rightful owners to collect them it’s well worth taking a few minutes to try and trace them.
+Financial institutions won’t be looking for you.
+With so much in unclaimed assets waiting for their rightful owners to collect them it’s well worth taking a few minutes to try and trace them.

 We spoke with David Goodall, financial advisor in Spain, for advice regarding how to trace lost accounts.
 He told us that the most obvious sources are banks and building societies via the website MyLostAccount.org.uk run by the British Bankers’ Association (BBA), the Building Societies Association (BSA) and National Savings and Investments (NS&I).